 Why Is It a Noxious Weed?

-This plant is on the monitor list.
-Please contact the state weed board to report location or for more information.
-We are looking for information on plants that are growing outside of ornamental plantings.
+This plant is on the monitor list - it is not a listed noxious weed in Washington.
+Please contact the state weed board at firstname.lastname@example.org to report locations of where plants are found growing outside of ornamental plantings.